zainab-odunbori/E-commerce-Sales/README.md

   Pivot Table was also used to Calculate YOY Change (current Year - Previous Year)/Previous Year
   This formular was used to Calculate:
-  Sales YOY Growth
+  Sales Year On Year Growth
-  Cost YOY Growth
+  Cost Year On Year Growth
-  Quantity YOY Growth
+  Quantity Year On Year Growth

 ### Data Visualization
    Pivot Chart was used for Data Visualization
    ![Dashboard](Exceldashboard1.png)

+### Results
+Summary of key insights from the E-commerce Sales Analysis
+1.